Russ Lee

-Russell E. Lee (born January 27, 1950) is a former American basketball player in the National Basketball Association (NBA).
-He was selected as the 6th overall pick in the 1972 NBA draft by the Milwaukee Bucks.
+Russell E. Lee (born January 27, 1950) is an American former professional basketball player in the National Basketball Association (NBA).
+He was selected as the sixth overall pick in the 1972 NBA draft by the Milwaukee Bucks.
 He played college basketball for the Marshall Thundering Herd.

-Collegiate career
+College career

 Lee played four seasons with the Marshall University Thundering Herd, with whom he averaged 23.9 points and 11.3 rebounds per game.
 In 1985, he was inducted into the Marshall Hall of Fame, and in 2003 he had his number retired.

 Professional career

-Lee was drafted sixth overall in the 1972 NBA Draft by the Milwaukee Bucks, with whom he played two seasons averaging 2.6 points per game coming off the bench.
+Lee was drafted sixth overall in the 1972 NBA draft by the Milwaukee Bucks, with whom he played two seasons averaging 2.6 points per game coming off the bench.
 His best season for the Bucks was his rookie season, when he averaged 2.8 points per game.

-Before the start of the 1974-1975 NBA season, Lee was traded to the New Orleans Jazz with a 1975 NBA Draft first round pick for Steve Kuberski and a second round pick in 1975.
+Before the start of the 1974–1975 NBA season, Lee was traded to the New Orleans Jazz with a 1975 NBA draft first-round pick for Steve Kuberski and a second round pick in 1975.
 Lee would play only 15 games for the Jazz, averaging 4.3 points and 2.1 rebounds per game before being cut and opting to retire.